emotionist/emotionist-sdk-android/README.md

 ### Requirements

-The minimum requirements for ESRC SDK for Android are:
+The minimum requirements for Emotionist SDK for Android are:

 - Android 4.2.0 (API level 17) or later
 - Java 8 or later